 - "Bro.
 Newton was raised to the first and second degree of Masonry." and on the same evening, but separately recorded- - "Bros.
-Allen and Leather were raised to the second degree of Masonry." - On the following day, Tuesday, the Festival of St. John, the Lodge met again- "When a lecture was given by the W M on the 3rd Degree of Masonry - "When a lecture was given by the W.M. on the 3rd Degree of Masonry and Bros.
+Allen and Leather were raised to the second degree of Masonry." - On the following day, Tuesday, the Festival of St. John, the Lodge met again- - "When a lecture was given by the W.M. on the 3rd Degree of Masonry and Bros.
 Allen, Leather, Newton, & Birchall were raised to the 3rd Degree."